 In addition, any provider or provider organization conducting business in Washington that files a premerger notification with the Federal Trade Commission or United States Department of Justice pursuant to 15 U.S.C. § 18a, the Hart-Scott-Rodino Antitrust Improvements Act, must provide a copy of that filing to the Washington Attorney General’s Office.

-If you are unsure of whether notification is required for a proposed transaction, it is parties should that you err on the side of filing the notice.
+If you are unsure of whether notification is required for a proposed transaction, parties should err on the side of providing notice.

 When should the notice be filed?

 At least 60 days prior to the effective date of the transaction.

 Notices should be submitted using the AGO’s Notice of Material change form, linked here.